cosmosgame/save-the-world/content/cleaning-up/hakomi.md

 ## Change

+“It sounds like there are two parts here.
+One that wants to change and one that is scared”.
 Sometimes it is so scary to let go of our misery and pain.
 At least we can know what to expect.
 What happens if we let go of this certainty?
 Will we even survive?
 How can we know?
 We can't be absolutely certain, so we hold on tightly even though it hurts so much.
 Adults rarely change and if they do it is only because tremendous pain pushed them to that ultimate surrender.
 Like an alcoholic that has to hit rock bottom before they can rise again or perhaps die.
 Healing is not possible until we stop resisting change.

 Buddhists teach that change is inevitable.
 We will all die.
 Everyone we know and love will die.
 Many of our loved ones will die before we do.
 And those that are left get to grieve our death.
 This hurts.
 There is no avoiding this pain and yet we try.
 Try to hold on to the illusion that nothing changes if only we are careful enough.
 Try to hold off the pain instead of accepting it all the way in.
 Resisting this brings tremendous, unnecessary suffering.